 The Austronesian story is thus one of paradox.
 They succeeded precisely because they failed as Taiwanese cereal farmers, returning to fishing and foraging, a highly appropriate strategy for a vast archipelago rich in marine resources and lightly populated.
-As with the Pama-Nyungans in Australia, they assimilated and incorporated almost all the populations they encountered, through a powerful religious ideology, backed up with iconography which they spread everywhere they travelled.
+'Failed' here is a dramatic trope, since the development of a successful forager culture in Southern Taiwan was in other ways the start of their success.
+As with the Pama-Nyungans in Australia, they assimilated and incorporated almost all the populations they encountered through a powerful religious ideology, backed up with iconography which they spread everywhere they travelled.
 Underlying the religion was a strong notion of social hierarchy, seen in its purest form in Sumba, in the Loyalties and the Polynesian chiefdoms.

 This story seems to have broader implications for our understanding of forager societies.
 While we work with mental models of small populations in marginal environments (the 'Cambridge Encyclopaedia' view) we inevitably assume that large complex societies of the recent past are fully paid-up agriculturalists.
 Moreover, we read back into the past present patterns of subsistence.
 But it may well be that many linguistic expansions were primarily those of foragers who only later became farmers.
 Niger-Congo, for example, is the largest language phylum in the world, covering most of Sub-Saharan Africa.
 It is usually assumed to be of the order of 10-8000 years old, based on its internal diversity and the rather more secure dates for Bantu, which is of the order of 4000 years old.
 Agriculture in West Africa is rather late, with no secure dates before about 4200 BP.
 This argues rather strongly that much of the diversity of Niger-Congo was in place before farming came on the scene.
 Nilo-Saharan similarly, was primarily an aquatic expansion, exploiting the abundant resources of the 'green Sahara' (Drake et al. 2011).
+A narrative with even more parallels to the Austronesians is the Ertebølle culture of Southern Scandinavia (ca. 5300 BC - 3950 BC) a hunter-gatherer and fisher, pottery-making culture dating to the end of the Mesolithic period (De Roever 2009).
+Although pottery-making and in regular trade contact with grain-producers, the Swifterbant culture, they persisted with exploiting only wild resources, presumably because those resources were so rich.

 Another interesting aspect of this story is the underestimation of role of maritime or aquatic expansions in prehistory.
 A fascinating example to parallel the Austronesian story is that of the Vikings.
 The Vikings also had rapid boats, a powerful religious ideology and a 'raiding and trading' strategy.
-Within a eriod of about three centuries they founded settlements from Newfoundland to Central Asia, and, like the Austronesians left a characteristic material culture everywhere they touched.
+Within a period of about three centuries they founded settlements from Newfoundland to Central Asia, and, like the Austronesians left a characteristic material culture everywhere they touched.
 We can make some hypotheses about the nature of their religion from the texts of the sagas, but we have no direct account of their beliefs.
-In the New World, a comparable example is the Arawakan expansion, usually thought to have begun somewhere in northwest South America about 5000 kya (Williams 2003).
+In the New World, a comparable example is the Arawakan expansion, usually thought to have begun somewhere in northeast South America about 5000 kya (Williams 2003).
 The scattered nature of Arawakan languages suggests their primary means of dispersal was along rivers and they were not driven by a search for agricultural land so much as new trading partners.
-Whether the Arawakan expansion included a religious component remains uncertain but there is a broad correlation with the 'Timehri petroglyphs' which may be a partial indication of spiritual beliefs.
+Whether the Arawakan expansion included a religious component remains uncertain but there is a broad correlation with the 'Timehri petroglyphs' which may be a partial reflection of spiritual beliefs.